Rinzen

 Rinzen is a sculpture by Antoni Tàpies conserved at MACBA, the Contemporary Art Museum of Barcelona.

 Description

-Rinzen is a masterful piece by the Catalan artist Antoni Tàpies, part of the permanent collection of the MACBA, since when joined the museum's collection thanks to a donation from Repsol to the MACBA Foundation.
+Rinzen is a masterful piece by the Catalan artist Antoni Tàpies and has been part of the permanent collection of the MACBA, since it was donated by Repsol to the MACBA Foundation.

 It was designed for the Spanish Pavilion at the XLV Venice Biennale of 1993 and won the Golden Lion for this event.
 Six years later, in 1998, Tàpies installed the work permanently in the MACBA.